sparcules/XJ-Monitor/README.md

 I'm using an Arduino Nano to drive the Alternator and get air temp.
 Future additions can be to get water temp from thermostat housing, relay fan control, DRL/halo/angel eye control - turn off the DRL when the turn signal is on.

+Want to control a DR44 without a display/GUI, see my other project - [DRuino44](https://github.com/sparcules/DRuino44) for more info.

 ## The Alternator Arduino
 First the alternator itself...
 My 89 Renix XJ had a very low mounted CS130 alternator on the passengers side.
 It died half way home from a day of offroading - I think mud worked it's way into the brushes.
 I thought that was a good time to upgrade and also mount the alternator in a higher (safer) spot in the engine bay.
 At the same time, I decided to ditch the old A/C compressor for a York 210 compressor.
 I also ditched the Renix era A/C compressor bracket for a newer HO A/C compressor bracket.
 The Renix bracket has two horizontal bolts securing the compressor.
 The HO uses four verticle bolts.
 So it was easier (for me) to make the York bracket using the HO A/C bracket.